apacheignite/documentation/data-grid/sql-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Configuring SQL Indexes using Annotations" }
+  "title": "Configuring SQL Indexes by Annotations"
+}
 [/block]
 Indexes can be configured from code by using `@QuerySqlField` annotations.
 To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes` method like in example below.
 Note that this method accepts only pairs of types, one for key class and another for value class.
 Primitives are passed as boxed types.